tyelf22/todoBackendApp/readme.md

-# MongoDB Products and Manufacturers
+# Todo App Backend

-This is an API for Creating, Reading, Updating, and Deleting 'Products / Mainufacturers' using Node and Express and MongoDB.
+This is an API for Creating, Reading, Updating, and Deleting todos using mongoDB and nodejs.

 ## Install